martinliiskmaa/gitkodutoo/eol_program_test/coscoot_diag_tool/README.md

 ### Usage description

-* Compatible with co-scooter vehicles
-* Consult with COMODULE firmware team if not sure how to use
+* Consult with User if not sure how to use

 ### Support contacts

-* Firmware engineers at COMODULE
+* Current user

 ### Responsible

-* COMODULE firmware team lead engineer
+* Current user